Recursion (Crouch novel): Plot

-As their paths converge, Barry and Helena unite to thwart Slade and prevent the misuse of the memory chair technology.
+As their paths converge, Barry and Helena unite to thwart Slade and prevent misuse of the memory chair technology.
 They battle Slade's influence and the catastrophic potential of the memory chair in a series of shared timelines.
-In one timeline, Barry and Helena attempt to seize control of Hotel Memory, resulting in Barry's death and Helena's detention by DARPA.
-While detained, Helena works on reconstructing the memory chair for benevolent purposes, but the project is commandeered by the military, causing widespread chaos and the eventual proliferation of the technology among various governments and terrorist groups, escalating in threats of military conflict and global war.
-Helena then repeatedly travels back to her teenage years, attempting to rectify the situation.
+In an early timeline, Barry and Helena kill Slade at Hotel Memory, resulting in Barry's death, government seizure of the technology, and Helena's detention by DARPA.
+While detained, Helena is forced to cooperate on a project that uses the memory chair for limited benevolent purposes, such as undoing school shootings, but the project is commandeered by the military.
+Helena's team experiences a dizzying reliving and undoing of various cataclysms and they realize they aren't the only ones with the chair.
+The technology proliferates among governments, terrorist groups, and companies.
+Nations scramble to develop their own chairs and threaten military action should the chair be used again.
+Helena repeatedly travels back to a savepoint in her teens to try to stop the misuse of her technology, but every loop has the same effect: on the date of her departure, the world collectively regains its memories of every prior timeline including knowledge of the chair, resulting in global war.

-Despite their efforts, each attempt to solve the crisis and eliminate false memories fails, while Helena's health deteriorates and she dies.
-Barry decides to end his life, only to be stopped by the resurgence of his memories.
-He realizes he must go back to the very first timeline, when Slade killed Helena to gain access to the technology.
-Barry kills Slade the day before he kills Helena, thereby restoring the original timeline.
+Helena repeatedly begins a relationship with Barry in her twenties and enlists his aid, but despite their efforts, each attempt to solve the crisis and eliminate false memories fails.
+Traumatized by her failures and the jumble of multiple timelines in her head, Helena's mental health deteriorates and she dies.
+Barry decides to end his life, only to be stopped by the resurgence of memories as timeline recollection hits the population.
+He remembers kidnapping Slade and forcing him to confront the world's iterated annihilation.
+Slade admits he faked an experimental disaster on the oil rig to ensure Helena believed she would die if she tried to access "dead memory" timelines, but this method is key to overwriting false memories.
+Barry realizes he must return to the very first timeline, when Slade the lab assistant kills Helena and makes his first time jump.
+Barry kills Slade the day he would have killed Helena, thereby restoring the original timeline.

 Finally, Barry reunites with Helena at a bar.